upthebuzzard/upthebuzzard.github.io/_emus_all_the_way_down/2017-06-20-hangover-bugs.md

 Eli scans the list.
 Has anything of his blown up?

 Subscription stuff is, apart from being possibly, no, definitely, the most tedious aspect of the whole system, nothing to do with him.
 Straight down to are complaining.
-Not a long list, in the grand scheme of things.
+Not a long list, as AHODs go.
 Trading.
 Nope.
 Costumes.
 Nope.
 Trees.
 Well, ok, maybe trees.
 Not his any more, but AHOD.
 Trees killing players?
 There's a new one.
 The day looks better already.

 The religion thing can wait, for there are wild, rampaging, blood-thirsty trees to lasso.